help-me-mom/ng-mocks/README.md

     });
   });

-  // Don't forget to reset MockInstance back. afterEach(MockReset);
+  // Do not forget to reset MockInstance back. afterEach(MockReset);

   it('should render', () => {